ctx/ws-session/README.md

 * Copy or link the executables you like from /etc/xdg/ws-session/bin/* to a folder in your $PATH.

-* You can also copy some files from /usr/lib/ws-session/{app,wm} to
-  $S_CONFIG_FOLDER/{app,wm} to change the default behavior or to test new ones.

 * Configure your applications e.g. in your shellrc:
 ```bash
 sessionpath="$(ws-session -p)"